 - How do I save AutoML runs?

 Rather than saving an AutoML object itself, currently, the best thing to do is to save the models you want to keep, individually.
-A utility for saving all of the models at once will be added in a future release.
+This will be improved in a future release.

 - Why is there no Stacked Ensemble on my Leaderboard?